A Long, Dark Shadow

 A Long, Dark Shadow: Minor-Attracted People and Their Pursuit of Dignity is a book by Allyn Walker, then Assistant Professor of Sociology and Criminal Justice at Old Dominion University.
 The book’s first edition was published by the University of California Press in June 2021 as Walker's doctoral research.
 In the book, Walker conducted interviews with a total of 42 pedophiles who claimed to have never physically acted upon their sexual urges toward minors.
-However, some did admit to consuming child pornography.
+However, some did admit to consuming child sexual abuse material (CSAM).
 These participants were sourced from the online forums B4U-ACT and Virtuous Pedophiles.
 Walker's primary emphasis lies in policy development and distinguishing between individuals with pedophilic tendencies who have not engaged in harmful behaviors as opposed to those classified as sex offenders.

 The book generated considerable controversy in the United States in late 2021 as critics accused Walker of promoting pedophilia or child sexual abuse, contending that it undermines school safety.
 In light of the controversy, Walker made the decision to resign from Old Dominion University in November 2021 and subsequently became a postdoctoral scholar at Johns Hopkins University in 2022, and professor at SMU in 2024.